WordPress vs Google Sites: Which is Better for You?

 Both Google Sites and WordPress offer free starting points for creating a website.
 However, the total cost for a WordPress site will vary based on the features and hosting options you choose.

-On the other hand, Google Sites offers a completely free web design solution.
-Still, the result may be limited due to its cost-free nature.
+In contrast, Google Sites offers a completely free web design solution.
+However, the capabilities of Google Sites may be more limited due to its no-cost structure.

 5. Hosting Options